Worcestershire Foraging Course

 Abberley, Worcestershire - exact meeting point emailed two days before course

-Varying terrain, with some hills, mostly grassland, streamside and woodland
+Varying terrain, with some hills, mostly grassland, streamside and woodland.
+This course involves several minutes of walking along a country lane at the start and end.

 Participants must be aged 18 years or older - no children under 18 or babes in arms allowed on this course